 This is a new version of an early post about how my wife and I were able to keep our relationship together despite the impact of depression.
-It discusses a therapeutic approach to emotional awareness that draws on the ideas about acceptance I’m now exploring.
+It discusses a therapeutic approach to emotional awareness that helps eliminate barriers to closeness by drawing on ideas about acceptance.

 More than 20 years ago I stopped believing my own fantasies of finding happiness by leaving my marriage.
 I could see that those dreams were only substitutes for taking a hard look at who I was.
 Depression made that difficult task even harder by convincing me there was no one worth knowing inside this mind and soul.

-I had a dream at that time full of images of shame.
+I had a dream at that time full of images of shame, letting me visualize the barriers to closeness that hemmed me in.
 It was crowded with people speaking in my own depressed voice all the messages I kept sending to myself.
 I sat shrinking in the corner of a big room, and each of them came in turn, looking twice their normal size, to tell me what a mess I was.

 The gloom of that dream woke me up – not just from sleep but into a new awareness.
 I could see how my psyche was devilishly busy turning my own thoughts into hammer blows to drive me deeper underground.
 Something snapped, and I was suddenly alert with purpose to fight back against that force.
 I knew it was trying to kill me.